ecmwf/odc/docs/content/installation.rst

 Optional Features
 ~~~~~~~~~~~~~~~~~

-Fortran interface is an optional feature, which requires an activation flag to be set during build configuration:
+Fortran interface is an optional feature, and requires an activation flag to be set during build configuration:

 .. code-block:: shell